why all this is important

-Computing directly supports improving the mental health, physical health, prosperity, and happiness of all humans.
+Computing tools directly support the mental health, physical health, prosperity, and happiness of all humans.

-Computing help us master (or at least, doesn’t intensify) our problematic tendencies: addiction, status anxiety, socioeconomic divisions, tribalism, fear, hate.
+Computing helps us master (or at least, doesn’t intensify) our problematic tendencies: addiction, status anxiety, socioeconomic divisions, tribalism, fear, hate.

 The economic and intellectual horsepower in Silicon Valley and the wider tech world seems to be pointed away from these goals.
-For example: algorithms designed to maximize watch time, the social media outrage machine, loot boxes and other psuedo-gambling, and smartphone notifications activating Skinner-box tendencies.
+For example: algorithms designed to maximize watch time, the social media outrage machine, loot boxes and other psuedo-gambling, Skinner-box smartphone notifications.

-My hunch is that we’re still in the midst of figuring out what ubiquitous globally-connected computing can do.
-So the precedent we set now may have huge impacts 50 or 100 years down the line.
+We’re still figuring out what ubiquitous globally-connected computing can do.
+The precedent we set now may have a huge impact 50 or 100 years down the line.

 What follows are six areas where I am investing my career and financial capital to make computers better.
 I share them to strengthen my own resolve, but also in hopes that you and others might join me in this spiritual quest.